vgc/vgc/cppstyleguide.md

 `<vgc/geometry/curve.h>` and `<vgc/geometry/vec2d.h>`

 Never use `using somenamespace::SomeClass;` in a header file, and more importantly never use `using somenamespace` in a header file.
-Yes, this is annoying, and I hate it too.
-Please blame C++, not me.

 ## Scoping